Digging in the mud

 The long core was cut into smaller sections and pore water was extracted using specialized syringes.
 The pore water will later be analyzed for concentrations of methane.

-The top centimeters of the short cores (1 m) were removed with a core slicer (see picture below).
+The top centimeters of the short cores were removed with a core slicer (see picture below).
 In the laboratory on the SU campus, DNA will be extracted from the sediments.
-Abord the ship, the samples were stored in liquid nitrogen (about -195 C) to prevent degradation.
+Aboard the ship, the samples were stored in liquid nitrogen (about -195 C) to prevent degradation.
 The extracted DNA will later be genetically sequenced at another laboratory in Stockholm.
 My colleague who is doing this work hopes to learn which microorganisms are in the sediments and what they are doing.
-Also, because we collected sediments at a number of points, from close to shore to close to open waters, he will examine how the composition of microorganisms varies across this gradient.
+Also, he will examine how the composition of microorganisms varies across a gradient of sediments from near shore to open waters.

 The core slicer was used to remove sediments for further analysis in the laboratory